rohitramlakhan/thesis/README.md

 - case 1.
 Sewage pipes in Almere (case_almere) <br>
 - case 2.
 Heinenoordtunnel (case_heinenoord) <br>

-In both folders of the cases are all the filed to recreate the steps written in Chapter 5.
-Case studies of the thesis.
+In both folders of the cases the files to recreate the steps written in Chapter 5.
+Case studies of the thesis are present.

 Exception is the original model of the Heinenoordtunnel and the 3D Tiles of the simplified Heinenoordtunnel. <br>
 These files were too large (also after zipping) to upload to Github. <br>
-The zipped file from the simplified IFC model of the Heinenoordtunnel is there. <br>
+The zipped file from the simplified IFC model of the Heinenoordtunnel is however there. <br>
 It should therefore be possible to create the 3D Tiles of the simplified Heinenoordtunnel. <br>

 ## Visualising the case studies